jsonquerylang/jsonquery/README.md

 3.  **Expressiveness**

     The expressiveness of most query languages is limited.
 Since a long time, my favorite JSON query language is JavaScript+Lodash because it is so flexible.
-The downside however is that it is not safe to store or share queries written in JavaScript from a security point of view.
+The downside however is that it is not safe to store or share queries written in JavaScript: executing arbitrary JavaScript can be a security risk.

 The `jsonquery` language is inspired by [JavaScript+Lodash](https://jsoneditoronline.org/indepth/query/10-best-json-query-languages/#javascript), [JSON Patch](https://jsonpatch.com/), and [MongoDB aggregates](https://www.mongodb.com/docs/manual/aggregation/).
 It is basically a JSON notation to describe making a series of function calls.
 It has no magic syntax except for the need to be familiar with JSON, making it flexible and easy to understand.
 The library is extremely small thanks to smartly utilizing built-in JavaScript functions and the built-in JSON parser, requiring very little code to make the query language work.